Jodie Comer: Personal life

+Comer is a lifelong supporter of Everton F.C., with her father working for the club as masseur for 29 years since the 1997–98 season under manager Howard Kendall until his retirement at the end of the 2025–26 season.

 Comer said of her career in a December 2020 interview, "I don't believe [fame] changes people.
 It's just a magnifying glass [...] these opportunities are huge and glossy, but they're so far from the life that I live."
 She also discussed experiencing class discrimination in her career as an actress with a Liverpool accent, which is widely regarded as one of the most working class in the UK.

 Noted for guarding her private life, Comer said in a June 2024 interview, "I've had moments in my life where I don't think you can underestimate the lengths people will go to invade that space.
 I think it's important as an actor that people connect with the work and not, 'Oh, did you know yesterday she had eggs for breakfast?
 She has expressed gratitude for the willingness of her family and friends to keep her grounded as her career grows: "The majority of my friends are from school [and] I don't have a lot of yes men around me, which I appreciate.
 That's what I realised when I finished on Broadway.
 I was like, 'I need to go home, to be a better sister, a better friend.
 I needed to be a more present daughter.'"

-Although Comer strongly defends her privacy, publications found that she had been in a multiyear relationship with James Burke, who had been a Pennsylvania State University lacrosse team player, who she had met in 2019 during shooting of the film Free Guy in Boston.
+Comer considers herself to be a spiritual person.